Messi (cougar): Domestic life

 When they first purchased Messi, Alexandr and Mariya Dmitriev lived in a small studio apartment in Penza.
 The hallway of the apartment was modified and was designated as Messi's play area.
 Messi uses toys such as empty bottles and balls.
-Messi has a gentle and calm personality, and has never attacked a person or another animal.
+Messi has a gentle and calm personality, and has never attacked a person or another animal, though he sometimes hisses at people.
 The Dmitrievs sometimes refer to him as "kitten."

 Messi is regarded by his owners as similar to a domestic dog.
 He has been trained at a local dog training facility and has learned around ten formal commands.
 The Dmitrievs walk Messi regularly using a leash, coat, and harness through various environments.

 Messi is fed twice a day, and his diet mostly consists of raw turkey, beef, and chicken.
 It costs the Dmitrievs about 630 rubles per day to feed him.
 The couple regularly bathes Messi in a bathtub and sometimes trim his claws.

 Messi is house-broken (trained) and prefers to stay inside when there is snow outside.

 Media attention

 In 2017, the Dmitrievs started an Instagram account and YouTube channel for Messi, both called "I_am_puma".
 Pictures and videos published to these social media accounts show various aspects of daily life with the cougar.
 Messi's social media accounts quickly grew in popularity; by January 2018, the Instagram account already had almost 150,000 followers and over 50 million views.
-The Instagram account has more than 1.5 million followers; the YouTube channel has more than 1.8 million subscribers.
+The Instagram account has more than 1.5 million followers; the YouTube channel has more than 2.49 million subscribers.
 Mariya is the manager of the social media accounts.